dpawlows/ComputationalPhysics/lessons/L6/latex.rst

   \end{figure}

 The ``\includegraphics`` command has several optional arguments that are useful, particularly those dealing with size like width and height.
+As with tables and sections, we can reference the figure using the ``\ref{}`` command: e.g. "See Figure \\ref{flare}."